On this page

 Enrichment Services Disabled

-When using Mirror Sync with data mutability, Amplitude disables enrichment services including:
+When using Mirror Sync with data mutability, Amplitude disables enrichment services, including:

-• ID resolution and user merging
+• ID resolution and user merging.

-• Property and attribution syncing
+• Property and attribution syncing.

-• Location resolution
+• Location resolution.

-• Taxonomy validation
+• Taxonomy validation.

-This ensures your data remains exactly as it exists in your source of truth.
+Disabling enrichment ensures your data remains exactly as it exists in your source of truth.

 General requirements

-• Unique Insert ID: Each event should have a unique and immutable insert_id to prevent duplication
+• Unique Insert ID: Each event should have a unique and immutable insert_id to prevent duplication.

-• Chronological Order: Process events in chronological order when possible
+• Chronological order: Process events in chronological order when possible.

 Event volume considerations